 - Fire station tour

 - Bleeding control

 - Vehicle extrication (Jaws of Life)

-Each academy lasts 10 weeks.
-Classes meet on Thursday evenings beginning at 6 p.m. for dinner prior to the class.
-Classroom and hands-on activities takes place from 6:30 – 9 p.m.
+We offer a class in the Spring and a class in the Fall, with each academy lasting 10 weeks.
+Classes meet one evening a week, beginning at 6 p.m., for dinner prior to the class.
+Classroom and hands-on activities take place from 6:30 – 9 p.m.

 Classes are held at different fire department facilities around Lexington.